D2-mods/Misc-kits/d2-randomkits/readme.txt

 MONASTERY SWORDSMAN: Monks are warriors who pursue perfection through contemplation as well as action.
 Among them are a subset that have been specially trained to be one with their favored weapons.
 This Monk's best known feat is the ability to sever an opponent with a single strike.

 Advantages:
-– May achieve High Mastery (four slots) in any weapon available to Monks.
+– May achieve Grand Mastery (five slots) in any weapon available to Monks.
 – May place 2 slots in Single Weapon Style and 3 slots in Two-Weapon Style.
-– +1 to attack and damage rolls every 4 levels.
+– +1 to attack and damage rolls at 3rd level and an additional +1 bonus every 5 levels thereafter.
-– 2nd level: May use the Blazing Weapon ability once per day.
-Gains additional uses every 4 levels thereafter.

-BLAZING WEAPON: Shrouds weapons in an intense, but short-lived, flame.
-Melee attacks deal an extra 2d6 fire damage per hit for the next round.
-The duration increases to 2 rounds at level 9, 3 rounds at level 12, 4 rounds at level 15, and 5 rounds at level 25.
+– Gains ki points, which are used to activate kit abilities.
+Gains 1 ki point every 3 levels, up to a maximum of 10 points at level 30.
+– 3rd level: May use the Element—Fire, Element—Wind, and Element—Moon abilities.
+Each requires 1 ki point.

+ELEMENT—FIRE/WIND/MOON: For 4 rounds, each successful melee attack deals an extra 2d6 fire, slashing, or magic damage.
+Only one element can be in effect at a time.

-– 13th level: May use the Sever ability once per day.
-Gains an additional use at level 17.
+– 13th level: May use the Sever ability.
+Requires 1 ki point.

 SEVER: A single deadly strike.
-On the next successful melee attack within 2 rounds, the target takes an extra 9d6 slashing damage and must save vs. Death or die.
+The next successful attack within 2 rounds forces the target to make a save vs. Death at -2 or die.
+An opponent that survives the attack still suffers 5d6 slashing damage.

 Disadvantages:
 – Unarmed attacks do not gain extra Attacks Per Round bonuses.